These gluten free and vegan blueberry hand pies are delicious and perfectly portable for a summer picnic!

 I love pie, but I struggle with making them.
 I’m pie-challenged, if you will.
-So when I heard that this month’s Recipe Redux theme was pies, I was nervous.

 People, I just can’t make a pretty pie.
 I can make a very delicious pie, but they just don’t turn out too pretty for me.
 Maybe I’m too impatient?
 Maybe I lack crust-crimping expertise?
 I’m not sure what the problem is.